-The phone tries to obtain the following firmware file: tftp://ProvisioningServer/420HD.img where MAC address is optional; if omitted, the phone will try to retrieve the configuration file according to its MAC address.

-The phone tries to obtain the following configuration file: tftp://ProvisioningServer/<MAC address>.cfg
+- The phone tries to obtain the following firmware file: tftp://ProvisioningServer/420HD.img - where 420 is optional; if omitted, the phone will try to retrieve the firmware file according to its model name. - The phone tries to obtain the following configuration file: tftp://ProvisioningServer/<MAC address>.cfg where MAC address is optional; if omitted, the phone will try to retrieve the - configuration file according to its MAC address.